 Place the non-completion outlet into the correct category.
-Only answered if the outcome is a non-completion.
+Only answered if the outcome is a noncompletion.
 Only select ONE category.
 A detailed explanation is required in the "Notes" section.
 Do not repeat the category name in the notes section by writing explanations such as, "too dangerous" or "bar not accessible".
-Examples of acceptable explanations are "Q3-sign prohibiting minors", "Q3-looked up phone number and called" or "Q3-known drug traffic and high crime area".
+Examples of acceptable explanations are "Q3-sign prohibiting youth under 21", "Q3looked up phone number and called" or "Q3-known drug traffic and high crime area".
 (Non-Completion only)